The long-term evolution of Ultra Faint Dwarf Galaxies and observational implications: Results

 \subsection{Mass loss and binaries lost in the UFD}

-The total mass ejected is extremely small compared to that of denser systems, as shown in the top panel of Figure~\ref{fig:ejected}.
+The total mass ejected is extremely small compared to that of denser systems, as shown in the top panel of Fig.~\ref{fig:ejected}.
 The total mass lost amounts to 9\% of the initial mass.
 Notably, this loss is driven primarily by stellar evolution ($\sim 6\%$, corresponding to 66\% of the total mass loss) and, to a lesser extent, by ejections ($\sim 3\%$, corresponding to 33\% of the total mass loss).
 Approximately 6\% of the mass loss originates from single stars, while the remaining 3\% comes from binary systems, with percentages computed relative to the initial total mass of the UFD.

 The first episode of mass loss in the UFD occurs during the early evolutionary phase, when the most massive stars rapidly evolve into neutron stars or black holes within the first $\sim 25$--100 Myr.
-In denser systems, neutron stars are typically ejected \citep[e.g.,][]{flammini2025}; however, the large spatial extent of the UFD results in a negligible amount of mass loss associated with neutron-star ejections, which instead occur much later in the evolution (see the next section).
+In star cluster systems, neutron stars are typically ejected \citep[e.g.,][]{flammini2025}; however, the large spatial extent of the UFD results in a negligible amount of mass loss associated with neutron-star ejections, which instead occur much later in the evolution (see the next section).
 This behavior is also a consequence of treating the system as isolated in our models.

 As noted above, less massive objects tend to migrate toward the outer regions due to two-body relaxation after approximately 3{\,}000 Myr.

-In the bottom panel of Figure~\ref{fig:ejected}, we show the fraction of disrupted and ejected primordial binaries, together with the absolute number of dynamically formed binaries.
-The majority of dynamically formed binaries are extremely wide systems (with semi-major axes $a > 10^3$ AU) and are therefore disrupted on short timescales compared to hard primordial binaries.
+In the bottom panel of Fig.~\ref{fig:ejected}, we show the fraction of disrupted and ejected primordial binaries, together with the absolute number of dynamically formed binaries.
+The majority of dynamically formed binaries are extremely wide systems (with semimajor axes $a > 10^3$ AU) and are therefore disrupted on short timescales compared to hard primordial binaries.
 As is well known, most dynamically formed binaries become bound at large separations from their host stars.
 In our simulations, these dynamically formed binaries are consequently very short-lived.

 As a result, the dynamical binary population contributes negligibly to both the luminosity and the velocity dispersion of the system, accounting for only $\sim 0.004\%$ of the total number of binaries.
 In contrast, primordial binaries are lost at the $\sim 10\%$ level before 3{\,}000 Myr.
 Most of these losses occur within the first 100 Myr due to stellar evolution, particularly the formation of compact objects, which can unbind the binary system.
 The remaining $\sim 6\%$ of primordial binaries are lost between 3{\,}000 Myr and a Hubble time.
 As the UFD continues to expand, stellar crossing times increase significantly, making further ejections progressively less likely.